gatsby-tv/dapper/README.md

 Dapper uses IPFS to place content onto the network.
 It supports using an existing IPFS node to pin content, but also has the ability to run the IPFS node internally.

+## Docker

+Docker images are available for dapper at `gatsbytv/dapper`.
+Check the docker registry for available tags.

 ## Usage

 In order to use dapper, first set the desired values in the configuration file.
 An example configuration file can be found [here](https://github.com/gatsby-tv/dapper/blob/main/configuration.toml.example).
 After it has been configured, place the configuration file in the same folder as the dapper executable, and run it with `dapper`.
 Dapper will then start listening for requests.